 WHY WE LIKE IT: Watchmen is an odd thing, a miniseries designed as a sequel to follow the famous graphic novel (but largely ignoring the movie made about it).
 Like the book, it follows an alternate, hero-filled version of the world, but decades after the original event in an era where vigilantes are hunted down for.
 Exploring racism, social justice, technology, and the fallibility of human nature, it’s one of the best shows in years and well worth your time.

-We started by watching a lot of TV!
+We started by watching a lot of TV shows (and movies)!
 Of course, opinions can be relative, so we also did a lot of research on reviews, ratings, recommendations, and what data that streamers have released about the shows that people like to watch.
 Good scores, lots of buzz, and star power certainly helped.
 We also tried to pick a variety of shows/movies to prevent getting stuck in one genre for too long.

 We also paid particularly close attention to the original content.
 Even if you don’t take into account original content that’s only available on one service and just lump them all together, that’s still a lot of amazing, award-winning shows that you can’t find on cable or satellite, which means they get awarded extra points and are more likely to be on the list.